contao/docs-archive/api/Files/chmod.md

 2. *mixed* `$varMode`

-	The file mode to be used.
+	The CHMOD value to be set.
+Make sure you include the *0* before value, e.g. 0644

 ### Return Values ###